sunilabrahamindia/sunilabraham/articles/herbert-paul.md

 In February 2021, Herbert Paul was bitten by a Russell's viper whilst performing at a microbrewery on Hennur Road.
 The incident occurred during a Tuesday night performance when the snake bit him in the leg before slithering away.
 He was admitted to the intensive care unit at Baptist Hospital, where doctors monitored him for cardiac fluctuations, a common effect of Russell's viper venom.
 He subsequently recovered following treatment.

-## Influence and mentorship

-Herbert Paul's influence extended beyond formal roles and was particularly evident in his mentorship of younger members of the Church community.
-Those who worked closely with him during their formative years have noted his role in shaping both creative and technical skills.

-Sunil Abraham, who participated alongside Herbert in Sunday School and Youth Fellowship activities, has described Herbert as a friend and mentor during this period.
-According to Abraham, Herbert introduced him to graphic design and desktop publishing through their collaborative work on the Church newsletter, while also modelling a multidisciplinary approach that combined music, teaching, and creative production.

-Through this informal mentorship, Herbert played a part in passing on practical skills in visual design, publishing, and music, alongside a collaborative ethic rooted in community-based creative work.

 ## Association with Wesley English Church, Bengaluru

 Herbert Paul has had a long and active association with Wesley English Church, Bengaluru, particularly through its Sunday School and Youth Fellowship activities.
 His involvement combined music, creative work, teaching support, and organisational leadership across several decades.